-The horse is slightly bent around the inside leg of the athlete.
-The horse's outside legs pass and cross in front of the inside legs.
-The horse is bent in the direction in which it is moving.
+The Horse is slightly bent around the inside leg of the Athlete.
+The Horse's outside legs pass and cross in front of the inside legs.
+The inside hind legs step forward.
+Rhythm, balance and cadence are maintained.

+The Horse is bent in the direction in which it is moving.